Voldek404/users-records-bot/README.md

-# users-records-bot
-TG-bot for quick search in huge table
+# Telegram bot for searching